Sudirman-SK1B/Capstone-Project-Bullience-Apps/README.md

 # Installation steps

 To install the backend application, follow these steps:
-1. Clone the repository.
+1. Clone the repository project from Github.
 2. Navigate to the backend directory.
 3. Run the following command to install the dependencies:
-4. npm install
+4. `npm install`
-5. Start the server with npm run start
+5. Start the server with `npm run start`